flaneurette/Health-Library/Documents/Gases/Carbon Monoxide.md

 7. Camping deaths are preventable.
 Never bring BBQs, stoves, or heaters into tents, even in cold weather.

 8. If your CO alarm sounds: Get out immediately.
-Call 911 from outside.
+Call 911 or 112 or emergency number in your area from outside.
 Do not re-enter.

 9. The invisible killer has killed thousands.
 Don't become a statistic.
 Take every precaution seriously.